-Mr. HUANG Xiang (黃湘), aged 64, is an independent non-executive Director of our Company.
+Mr. HUANG Xiang (黃湘), aged 65, is an independent non-executive Director, the Chairman of the Remuneration and Nomination Committee and a member of the Audit Committee of our Company.
 Mr. Huang served as a lead engineer in heat engine and site worker representative of Institute for Electric Power Survey and Design in Hebei province from July 1982 to January 1991; served as the project design president and deputy general engineer of Institute for Electric Power Survey and Design in Hebei province from January 1991 to August 1993; served successively as the general engineer, manager representative for the Institute, deputy president and president of Institute for Electric Power Survey and Design in Hebei province from August 1993 to November 2001; served as the deputy general engineer and general engineer of China Huadian Engineering (Group) Co., Ltd, a judge for the National Prize for Progress in Electric Power, editor-in-chief of Huadian Technology magazine, head of electric power coal-fired mechanism standardization technical committee in electric power industry, deputy head of National Key Laboratory for Huadian Decentralized Energy from November 2001 to March 2014.
 Mr. Huang served as an inspector of China Huadian Engineering (Group) Co., Ltd from March 2004 to June 2016.
 Mr. Huang retired in June 2016.
-Mr. Huang graduated from Thermal Energy and Power Engineering major of Southeast University with a bachelor degree in July 1982.
-He is a qualified senior engineer.
+Mr. Huang served as an independent non-executive Director of the Company since December 2016.
+Mr. Huang graduated from Thermal Energy and Power Engineering major of Southeast University with a bachelor's degree in July 1982.
+He is a qualified professor-level senior engineer.

-Mr. CHAN Yin Tsung (陳 彥 璁), aged 41, is an independent non-executive Director of our Company.
-Mr. Chan has over 17 years of working experience in initial public offering, corporate merger and acquisition, restructuring, due diligence, auditing, financial modelling analysis and business valuation.
+Mr. CHAN Yin Tsung (陳彥璁), aged 42, is an independent non-executive Director, the Chairman of the Audit Committee and a member of the Legal and Compliance Management Committee of our Company.
+Mr. Chan has over 19 years of working experience in initial public offering, corporate merger and acquisition, restructuring, due diligence, auditing, financial modelling analysis and business valuation.
 From November 2003 to July 2010, Mr. Chan held relevant positions in Ernst & Young, KPMG Transaction Advisory Services and PricewaterhouseCoopers Corporate Finance.
-Mr. Chan served the investment banking division of Essence International Financial Holdings Limited from October 2010 to April 2011; served the private equity department of the same company as a senior manager from June 2011 to July 2012; serves as an independent non-executive director, the chairman of audit committee and nomination committee and a member of remuneration committee of Zhidao International (Holdings) Limited (a company listed on the Main Board of Hong Kong Stock Exchange, stock code: 1220) from September 2014 to September 2019, and serves as an independent non-executive director, the chairman of audit committee and remuneration committee and a member of the nomination committee of China Ludao Technology Company Limited (a company listed on the Main Board of Hong Kong Stock Exchange, stock code: 2023) since November 2016; an independent non-executive director, the chairman of audit committee, a member of remuneration committee and nomination committee of Bonny International Holding Limited (a company listed on the Main Board of Hong Kong Stock Exchange, stock code: 1906) since July 2020.
-Mr. Chan graduated from the University of British Columbia in November 2001 with a bachelor degree in business and Hong Kong University of Science and Technology in November 2011 with a master degree in financial analysis.
+Mr. Chan served the investment banking division of Essence International Financial Holdings Limited from October 2010 to April 2011; served the private equity department of the same company as a senior manager from June 2011 to July 2012; served as an independent non-executive director, the chairman of audit committee and nomination committee and a member of remuneration committee of Zhidao International (Holdings) Limited (a company listed on the Main Board of Hong Kong Stock Exchange, stock code: 1220) from September 2014 to September 2019, and serves as an independent non-executive director, the chairman of audit committee and remuneration committee and a member of the nomination committee of China Ludao Technology Company Limited (a company listed on the Main Board of Hong Kong Stock Exchange, stock code: 2023) since November 2016; an independent non-executive Director of the Company since December 2016; an independent nonexecutive director, the chairman of audit committee, a member of remuneration committee and nomination committee of Bonny International Holding Limited (a company listed on the Main Board of Hong Kong Stock Exchange, stock code: 1906) since July 2020.
+Mr. Chan graduated from the University of British Columbia in November 2001 with a bachelor's degree in business, Hong Kong University of Science and Technology in November 2011 with a master's degree in financial analysis and the Peking University in January 2022 with an executive master's degree in business administration.
 Mr. Chan is a certified public accountant under the American Institute of Certified Public Accountants.